bubnovd/bubnovd.github.io/content/post/k8s-impersonate-en.md

 The k8s authorisation system is very flexible and allows granular configuration of access parameters.
 Even in cases where the user needs to manage security sensitive primitives such as Role/ClusterRole and RoleBinding/ClusterRoleBinding.
 The user will not be able to escalate privileges and access sensitive data unless the administrator explicitly allows the user to escalate privileges.

-The verbs `escalate` and `bind` allow to escalate privileges.
-The former allows adding new entries to Role/ClusterRole and the latter to RoleBinding/ClusterRoleBinding.
+The verbs `escalate`, `bind` and `impersonate` allow to escalate privileges.
+The former allows adding new entries to Role/ClusterRole the second to RoleBinding/ClusterRoleBinding and the latter to impersonate as a different user.
 These are very powerful tools, the misuse of which can cause significant damage to a cluster.
 You should check any use of these verbs very carefully and always make sure that the Least Privilegies rule is followed - the user must have the minimum set of privileges required to operate.

 To restrict the use of these or any other rules, Role/ClusterRole manifests have a `resourceNames` field where you can (and should!) enter the names of resources that can be used.